RestoRect: Degraded Image Restoration via Latent Rectified Flow & Feature Distillation: Experiments

 \textbf{Qualitative Evaluation.} We conduct a user study to evaluate low-light image enhancement.
-Eight participants are shown 20 low-light images alongside enhanced outputs from RestoRect, Reti-Diff, and CIDNet (RAVE included for BAID dataset).
+Eight participants are shown 20 low-light images alongside enhanced outputs from RestoRect, Reti-Diff, and CIDNet (RAVE included for \hyperref[ac]{BAID} dataset).
 In a blind comparison, subjects are asked to select the result that appears closest to the ground truth.
 Figure \ref{fig:eval} presents the preference distributions, showing that RestoRect consistently achieves the highest preference across all five datasets, highlighting its ability to generate visually appealing results perceived as closest to the ground truth.
+Figure \ref{fig:eval} and Table \ref{tab:complexity} shows comparison of RestoRect's student model parameter size (M) and GFLOPs against other transformer architecture baselines demonstrating efficiency.